ai4colonoscopy/IntelliScope/docs/guideline-for-ColonINST.md

 - **Reorganizing Dataset Files for ColonINST** After downloading the above files, you will notice a different file structure compared to our ColonINST.
 To reconcile these differences, you need to re-organize the files to match the structure required for ColonINST.
 1. First put the `train/val/test` files downloaded from `ai4colonoscopy/ColonINST-v1` into `cache/data/ColonINST/Json-file`, and then put all the downloaded datasets into `cache/data/ori_dataset_download`.
 2. Next, combine the files in the original dataset into a structure suitable for ColonINST, as shown below.
-This step can be achieved by running 👨‍💻 `script/prepare_data/data_reorganize.sh`.
+This step can be achieved by running 👨‍💻 `bash script/prepare_data/data_reorganize.slurm`.

     ```text
     ├──cache